dizyweather/Two-Joint-Arm-Optimization/README.md

 * Maximum Angle Change - How far the entire arm (angle from base to end of arm) may rotate in one iteration This project will be simulating the resulting, realistic movement of the robotic arm using Matplotlib--allowing a clear simulation of how the arm behaves under varying environments.

-Research Questions
+## Research Questions
+Given a robotic arm of n linkeages and /theta degrees of freedom:
+* Is it possible for the arm to reach the goal state from any configuration?
+* Is it possible for the arm to reach the goal state with any static barriers blocking its path?
+* What is the most optimal route for the arm to reach the goal state?
+* How many different configurations can the arm make to reach the goal state?
+* How long does it take the arm to reach the goal state?
+* Does increasing the degrees of freedom/number of linkeages improve finding the goal state?

-Methods-data description
+## Methods-data description

-Methods-numerical-Methods and software
+## Methods-numerical-Methods and software

-Results (done last)
+## Results (done last)

-Tables figures (done last)
+## Tables figures (done last)

-Conclusion-findings (done last)
+## Conclusion-findings (done last)

-Conclusion-limitations & future research
+## Conclusion-limitations & future research

-Citations (ask for citations)
+## Citations (ask for citations)